agent-indigo/btre-web/README.md

 - Added a nav link to the admin area that only appears when a staff member is logged in

-- Moved the breadcrumb into a partial
+- Moved the following into partials:

+  - Breadcrumb

+  - Listings

+  - Search

+  - Inner Showcase

 - Added a favicon